Linux or Windows?

 How to connect to a Linux server?

-See the full guide in our Tutorials.
+For detailed, step-by-step instructions, please refer to the full guide available in our Tutorials. section.

 Is it possible to scale up VPS server capacity?